Arction/javascript-charts-performance-comparison-heatmaps/README.md

 _FPS_ and _Load-up speed_ metrics are measured programmatically and logged to console.

 _CPU usage_ has to be manually monitored using browser developer tools.

+_SciChart JS_ requires locally installed license verification software and an active license - the benchmark application can be found in `bench/scichart`.